intel-iot-roadshow/roadshow-docs/docs/flash_firmware/update_firmware.md

 <div id="next-steps" class="note" markdown="1">
 ### Next Steps

-You'll need to now gain command line access of your IoT board, in order to set up an internet connection.
-You'll also be executing special Linux commands to configure your IoT board such as setting up Wi-Fi.
+Gain command line access of your IoT board.
+Execute special Linux commands to configure your IoT board such as setting up Wi-Fi.

 Please pick your operating system from the options below to proceed.